croccifixio/blog/blog/2017-04-17-setting-up-azure-cdn.md

   By default, custom HTTPS is disabled.
 If you would like to enable it click on the custom domain and set __Custom domain HTTPS__ to <span class="input">On</span>.
 After hitting <span class="ui-flow">Apply</span>, an email will be sent to the email address associated with your domain.
 Verify your ownership of the domain by clicking the link in the email and completing the application.

-  After setting up your custom domain, your files should be available at <span class="input">cdn.yoursite.com/<span class="code-emphasis">container_name</span>/<span class="code-emphasis">file_name</span></span>.
+  After setting up your custom domain, your files should be available at <span class="input break-word">cdn.yoursite.com/<span class="code-emphasis">container_name</span>/<span class="code-emphasis">file_name</span></span>.
 The protocol (HTTP or HTTPS) depends on which protocols you permitted while setting up the endpoint, as well as whether your domain has SSL configured.

 <h2 class="subtitle">Footnotes:</h2>

 1. ### Content Security Policy

   If you make use of CSP and have strict enough policies, you may need to add any custom subdomain that you created to your list of allowed sources.
-For instance, if you are planning to use your CDN to serve images you would add a policy similar to the following: <span class="input">img-src: https://cdn.yoursite.com</span>.
+For instance, if you are planning to use your CDN to serve images you would add a policy similar to the following: <span class="input break-word">img-src: https://cdn.yoursite.com</span>.

 2. ### Viewing CDN content in a local dev environment